Akai AX80

-The AX80 is a polyphonic analogue keyboard synthesizer manufactured by Akai Professional in 1984.
+The AX80 is a polyphonic analogue keyboard synthesizer manufactured by Akai in 1984.
 It was Akai's first venture into the professional electronic musical instrument market.
-The AX80 used digitally controlled oscillators (DCO) and filter circuitry based on the Curtis Electronics CEM 3372 integrated circuit.
-It was marketed as part of a line of project studio equipment called the Akai Music Studio System, which included the S612 digital sampler the MR16 drum machine, the MS08 sequencer, and the MG1212 multitrack tape recorder, at a price of $1,695 US.
+The AX80 used digitally controlled oscillators (DCO) and filter circuitry based on the Curtis Electromusic CEM 3372 integrated circuit.
+It was marketed as part of a line of project studio equipment called the Akai Music Studio System, which included the S612 digital sampler the MR16 drum machine, the MS08 sequencer, and the MG1212 multitrack tape recorder.

 Features and cabinet

 This electronic keyboard is an 8-voice polyphonic, digitally controlled analogue synthesizer.
 It has 64 memory locations for sounds ("patches"), arranged in two banks of 32 each, plus a bank of 32 factory preset sounds.
 The instrument has basic MIDI implementation, but lacks the ability to save or restore sounds except by using cassette tape.

 Front panel

 The front panel has a volume knob, a master tuning knob, a data entry knob for programming patches, modulation and pitch wheels with knobs for the depth of the effect, and various buttons to switch on and off modulation destinations, enable chord memory, transpose the keyboard, or infinitely sustain notes.
 The case is black metal with fluorescent displays to indicate the status of different synthesis parameters (see Figure 1), and black rubberized end pieces.
 Other version, possible earlier may have gloss painted wood ends.